LEADERSHIP

 Chunlei Tang, PhD

 The Co-Founders jointly provide strategic direction and organizational stewardship for NurseKnowsNurse™.
-Together, they are responsible for governance oversight, mission alignment, external partnerships, and the development of structures that support practitioner-led collaboration, research, and innovation.
+Together, they are responsible for governance oversight, mission alignment, external partnerships, and the development of organizational and technical structures that support practitioner-led collaboration, research, and innovation.

 Each Co-Founder contributes complementary expertise to leadership, decision-making, and organizational development, ensuring balanced stewardship and continuity across initiatives.